aidanvoidout/aidanvoidout.github.io/_writeups/brunner_ctf.md

 there’s one real storage: `this.backing`, a plain Array (i.e., a sparse object with special behavior for non‑negative 32‑bit indices).

-The flag is stashed at key -1:
+the flag is stashed at key -1:

 ```js
 this.backing[-1] = fs.readFileSync("./flag.txt");